 Perform at least one test of EHR's capability to provide electronic syndromic surveillance data to public health agencies, and perform a follow-up submission if the test is successful.

-*Exclusion: An Eligible Physician (EP) or other eligible professional who does not collect any reportable syndromic information on their patients during the EHR reporting period or does not submit such information to any public health agency that has the capacity to receive the information electronically.
+*Exclusion: An Eligible Physician (EP) or other eligible professional who does not collect any reportable syndromic information on their patients during the EHR reporting period or does not submit such information to any public health agency that has the capacity to receive the information electronically, or if it is prohibited.

 - Information not provided |